Quayle Consulting Inc.

-Any phone calls, letters, email, trips, or travel used to collect payment will be added to the total amount due.
+Phone calls, letters, email, or travel used to collect payment will be added to the total amount due.

 The CHARON manufacturer (Stromasys) issues temporary licenses upon receipt of order.
-They issue permanent ("unlimited") licenses only upon receipt of funds in their bank account.
+Permanent ("unlimited") licenses are issued only upon receipt of funds in their bank account.
 Please plan accordingly.

 - Should you decide to move to different hardware, QCI's assistance is included in planning.

-- If you experience a CHARON-related problem on your system, QCI can provide a work-around, or submit a problem report to the CHARON support center.
-They support previous versions on a "best efforts" basis.
+- If you experience a CHARON-related problem on your system, QCI can provide a work-around or submit a problem report to the CHARON support center.
+Previous versions of the CHARON products are supported by the vendor on a "best efforts" basis.

 - VMS or Tru64 UNIX systems support